Edited by: Sarah Cedro, Residential Composting Analyst

 Compost Crew: Did you have any previous experience with composting?

 Shoshana: My family composted on and off while I was growing up, with my parents teaching us the importance of reducing waste and preserving our natural environment.
 I also DIYed a couple of home composters (made from trash cans) back in graduate school to cut down on waste created by myself and housemates.
 That was in Ithaca, NY, where the city charges by the bag for trash disposal to incentivize residents to recycle and compost.
 Successful backyard composting can be challenging, though; and it’s nearly impossible in our small urban spaces.
 That’s why companies like Compost Crew are so important.

 Compost Crew: What inspired you to recruit members of your community?

 Shoshana: Change may start with one person, but reducing our footprint and preserving natural resources requires action on a larger scale.
 Working with our community is the perfect place to start.
 It is also a way to build relationships with neighbors, which becomes a conduit for other positive change.

 Compost Crew: What methods of outreach did you use?

-Compost Crew: Any advice for other community champions?
+Compost Crew: What is your advice for other community champions?

-If you are interested in starting your own community program today, or have any questions, complete this short form and we will get in contact with you.
+If you are interested in starting your own community program today, or have any questions, complete this short form and we will be in touch!